Skip to content

 def greeting = "Hello, " + name + "!"

-println greeting // Output Hello, Groovy!
+println greeting // Outputs Hello, Groovy!

 def greeting2 = "Hello, ${name}!"

-println greeting2 // Output Hello, Groovy!
+println greeting2 // Outputs Hello, Groovy!

-String Substring
+String Slicing

 groovy